syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ![Backward range selection in .NET MAUI Calendar.](images/selection/maui-backward-range-selection.png)

 #### Range Selection Direction - Both
 If you set the `RangeSelectionDirection` property to `Both`, you can extend the selection from the selected range.
-Then, the tapped date is considered based on the (if the date is nearby the start date, then the start date is updated, else if the date is nearby the end date, then the end date is updated, else if in-between the start and end date and both have the same distance, then the start date is updated).
+Then, the tapped date is considered based on, if the date is nearby the start date, then the start date is updated, else if the date is nearby the end date, then the end date is updated, else if in-between the start and end date and both have the same distance, then the start date is updated.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}